 The Company has an integrated approach to talent management and succession planning.
 The Company places focus on the identification, assessment and development of executives and high-potential talent to build leadership capability and strengthen overall succession, ensuring there are future leaders to drive both short and long-term performance.
 While the Company has not adopted a target regarding the representation of women in executive officer positions, the Company believes that diversity is embedded in our talent management practices and is focused on the development and advancement of women and visible minorities and other aspects of diversity.
-In terms of gender diversity, currently zero of the executives of the Company and its subsidiaries are women (0%).
-The executive team includes one member of a visible minority (20%), zero members who identify as Aboriginal (0%), and zero persons with disabilities (0%) (2023 - no change).
+In terms of gender diversity, currently one 17% (2024 - 0%) of the executives of the Company and its subsidiaries are women (0%).
+The executive team includes two members of a visible minority (33%) (2024 - 20%), zero members who identify as Aboriginal (0%) (2024 - 0%), and zero persons with disabilities (0%) (2024 - 0%).